calcuis/container-smart-contract/README.md

 This smart contract is written in Solidity.
-Let's break down its functionalities:

-Inheritance: The contract Container inherits from the ERC721 standard contract.
-ERC721 is a standard interface for non-fungible tokens, commonly used for representing ownership of unique digital or physical items.

 State Variables:
 - `_owner`: Stores the address of the owner of the contract.